BjoernPetersen/MusicBot-plugins/musicbot-sysvolume/README.md

 # MusicBot-sysvolume

-Provides system master volume control by calling CLI commands.
+Provides system master volume control by either calling CLI commands or using native access.

 ## Config

+The native access plugin requires no configuration, but it's Windows-only.

 The CLI commands to access and change the master volume are highly system dependent.
 You need to provide the commands and an extraction regex pattern in order for this plugin